MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/DOWNLOADFROMSTREAM-Function--File-.md

  The default folder in which to save the file to be downloaded.
 The folder name is displayed in the dialog box for downloading the file.
 The folder can be changed by the user.

 > [!NOTE]
 >  This parameter is not supported by the [!INCLUDE[nav_web](includes/nav_web_md.md)].
-By default, files are saved to the default download location that is configured in the end\-user's browser.
+By default, files are saved to the default download location that is configured in the end-user's browser.

  *ToFilter*
  Type: Text